nd349/FootNet/README.md

-# Computing Surface Sensitivity of an Atmospheric Meansurement (Footprints)
+# Computing Surface Sensitivity of an Atmospheric Measurement (Footprints)